 Security, security, security.

-A data center worth its salt should protect against physical as well as virtual threats.
+A data center should protect against physical as well as virtual threats.
 A well-equipped data center will have measures and equipment in place to prevent fire and ensure necessary cooling of hardware so the physical devices can remain safe.

 Data centers should restrict access to the facility and vet their workers.
-Building security should be tight and leverage controls such as biometric scanners to maintain oversight of who gets in and where.
+Building security should be tight, including controls such as biometric scanners.

-They should make redundant backups of your data in case one version becomes corrupted.
-And practice what they preach with redundant data servers in a separate site(s) to ensure catastrophic failure or disaster is also controlled for.
-They should also have strong encryption and data security measures that keep out the prying of opportunistic thieves and snoops.
+A data center should make redundant backups of your data in case one version becomes corrupted.
+They should have redundant servers in a separate site(s) in case of catastrophic failure or disaster.
+They should also have strong encryption and data security measures.

-Be sure to also look for any accreditations that can provide the assurance that the data center is top quality.
-Better data centers carry an SSAE16 Type II accreditation.
+Be sure any data center you are considering is SOC-II Certified.
 If your MSP has its own data center and this certification, you are partnering with a provider whose data center meets high industry standards.

 The best MSPs will take the time to get to know your business, anticipate your needs, communicate openly and respond quickly.
-It’s a partnership, and when an MSP holds your business’s most precious assets, you need to trust that they’ll keep your data safe and work tirelessly to keep you up and agile.
+Your MSP’s data center holds your business’s most precious assets.
+You need absolute assurance that they’ll keep your data safe and work tirelessly to keep you up and agile.

 Want to learn more about how to choose the right MSP?
 Download our free guide 9 Key Criteria for Choosing a Managed Services Provider!